TheresaLui/SelfHelpContent_v2/articles/microsoft.visualstudio/visualstudio-boardsperformance.md

 * My Boards and Backlogs are reaching the [work item limits](https://docs.microsoft.com/azure/devops/organizations/settings/work/object-limits?view=azure-devops).
 Is there a way to increase the limits?

   - Unfortunately the limits cannot be increased.
-These are in place to ensure the product performance at acceptable levels
+The established limits ensure the product performance at acceptable levels.
   - Use teams and area paths to break up the work to more manageable levels.
-[Learn more](https://docs.microsoft.com/azure/devops/organizations/settings/about-areas-iterations?view=azure-devops)
+[Learn more](https://docs.microsoft.com/azure/devops/organizations/settings/about-areas-iterations?view=azure-devops).
-  - See if it makes sense to split the work into more than one project
+  - Determine whether it makes sense to split the work into more than one project
-  - Delete work items that are not longer needed or used
+  - Delete work items no longer needed or used

 ## **Recommended Documents**